univention/ucs-school/doc/devel/ram/concept_proposal.md

 The response includes whether the condition was created or updated.

-We strongly suggest that, consistent with **B3**, custom conditions should be compatible with an additive permissions system.
+We strongly suggest that custom conditions should be compatible with an additive permissions system.
-For example, avoid creating a `user_doesnt_have_role(teacher)` conditions that could remove permissions from an admin user if they're also a teacher.
+For example, avoid creating `actor_doesnt_have_attribute` conditions that could remove permissions from an admin user if they have a flag set; just remove the admin role from the user.

 *NOTE:* Outside of validating that custom conditions are valid Rego code, any other safeguards or validation for custom conditions are outside the scope of the first Guardian release.